What Are Safety Objectives in Aviation SMS

 - Spreadsheets vs Software for Aviation Safety Management

 As management reviews their safety objectives, managers may deem that the objective has been either satisfied or no longer relevant to organizational goals.
-In these cases, a new objective may replace it that still satisfy its parent goals or you may wish to concentrate on other more pressing goals.
+In these cases, a new objective may replace it that still satisfies its parent goals or you may wish to concentrate on other more pressing goals.

 This process of managing objectives helps safety teams monitor the continuous improvement of the SMS, which is an important element of the Safety Assurance pillar.
 It doesn’t make sense to retain an objective that has reached its attainable limit.
 When objectives reach their realistic limit, they should be replaced.
 Don't delete these objectives, as you may need to review them in the future, such as when SMS auditors come to visit.

-As an example of retiring and replacing an objective consider that "Train at least 95% of employees on hazard identification" objective is satisfied.
+As an example of retiring and replacing an objective consider that the "Train at least 95% of employees on hazard identification" objective is satisfied.
 The next year that objective may be replaced by, “Average end of hazard identification training assessment score is 70% or better.”

 Creating and managing safety goals and objectives can be done using spreadsheets.
 In fact, most smaller operators use spreadsheets for this purpose, but they have problems easily retrieving historical data when spreadsheet data is either lost or deleted.